unckless/RobUnckless_Lab_Notebook/_posts/2020-04-02-SRA-Upload_Protocol.md

 ![21]({{ site.baseurl}}/images/copySAMN.png "21")
 - Then paste the SAMN# into the portal for the BioProject. **Wait a second or two** until the number comes up in the drop down and click on it to choose that sample.
 ![22]({{ site.baseurl}}/images/pasteSAMN.png "22")
 - It's tempting to copy the whole name (ex SAMN14486766 : 128 FE LOW) and press enter, **BUT** notice that there is a space between the : and the SAMN# on the submission portal, _but not in the dropdown in the upload section_.
 If you don't choose from the drop-down option, NCBI will not recognize the SAMN# and that sample won't be added to the list.
-You will get an error like this. **So only copy and paste the SAMN#**.
+You will get an error like this. **So only copy and paste the SAMN# and wait to click the option**.
+Yes, this is tedious.
 ![23]({{ site.baseurl}}/images/SAMNerror.png "23")
 - The next section is for publications info.
 If there hasn't been any publications yet with this data you don't need to add anything.
 - Then you review all of your inputs and submit!
 Once again the submission needs to be processed.
 Once it is processed you will have a PRJNA#.